Home » Naperville Injury Lawyers

 These numbers are alarming, but they gain even more meaning when you consider the costs behind them.
 For instance, the National Safety Council estimates that the average economic loss for a victim hurt at Injury Severity A level is around $90,000.
 Injury Severity B comes in at approximately $26,000.
 These figures reflect the funds spent and income not earned.
 They don’t include the pain, suffering, and emotional toll for victims.

-When you retain Staver Accident Injury Lawyers, P.C., you can work with a car accident lawyer who will help you recover all the losses you suffer.
+When you retain Staver Accident Injury Lawyers, P.C., you can work with a lawyer who will help you recover all the losses you suffer.
 Our attorneys review these statistics on an annual basis.
 We know the contributing causes, risk factors, and other issues that affect an auto crash claim.
 We use this information to gain the upper hand in negotiations with insurance companies and can present them in court to support your cause of action for damages.

 Most Dangerous Roads and Intersections in Naperville